BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

    layout = "float-right"
 %}

 Payment channels require a channel reserve to be set aside to prevent theft.
 When a user opens a channel, they will not be able to spend this reserve.
-This can confuse many users who may think an incorrect payment amount was sent to them.
+This can confuse new users who are likely not familiar with this.

 A zero-reserve channel open service solves this issue by allowing channels opened by the LSP to not have a zero-reserve on the users side.
 The LSP still has a reserve as it is connected to the wider network.
 This also prevents them from attempting to steal the user's bitcoin.